 Your love, encouragement, and belief in your child's ability to learn can make a world of difference in your child's success.
-Our programs shall help your child achieve his or her highest potential by providing a setting for learning - classrooms, staff, materials, equipment and facilities - and by providing active, meaningful learning experiences.
+Our programs are designed to help your child achieve his or her highest potential by providing the environment (classrooms, staff, materials, equipment, and facilities) and experiences for meaningful learning to occur.
 Supporting your child will assure that he or she gets the most out of this educational experience.
-To help this happen, we hold you to the following expectations:
+To help this happen, we ask for your support in the following ways:

-Enforce school rules
+Enforce program rules

-Help your child understand and follow the rules contained in this handbook and support the program when consequences are invoked for a violation of the rules.
+Help your child understand and follow the rules contained in this Handbook and support the program when consequences are invoked for a violation of the rules.